Easy Pose

 Get free estimates from yoga classes near you.

-It is better to avoid this pose if you have a recent knee injury.
-For knee injuries more than 3 months old, practice this pose by placing pillows and yoga blankets as needed underneath the recovering knee joint until you do not feel extra strain in the knee joint.
-Then be sure to straighten the legs after you come out of the pose.
+Avoid this pose if you have a recent knee injury.
+For knee injuries more than 3 months old, practice this pose by placing pillows and yoga blankets as needed underneath the recovering knee joint until you do not feel extra strain.
+Be sure to straighten the legs after you come out of the pose.
+Those with severe sciatica or sacroiliac joint issues should also use extra support or consult a qualified yoga therapist before practicing Sukhasana for extended periods.

 • Helps prepare the body to sit in meditation